 7. Visit Hotel Nacional de Cuba

 The most iconic hotel in Cuba is the Hotel Nacional in Havana.
 Frequented in the early part of the 20th century by movies stars and alike.
 During the Cuban missile crisis, the hotel was used as the base of operations from the Castros and Che Guevara.
 Even if you’re not staying at Hotel Nacional, they have a nice restaurant and bar overlooking the Malecón, and there is also a museum on site.
+Make sure to check out our where to stay in Havana guide before traveling to Cuba.

 8. Get Lost In Trinidad